 Hardware: Control Unit, GNSS RTK, Navigation Unit, Receiver, Portal, Sensor Unit, Radar Unit, Lidar Radar Kit, Camera Sensor Kit

-Adds: Advanced AI-driven software logic
+Optional: Remote Control Kit Adds: Advanced AI-driven software logic

 Functionality: Autonomous path planning, decision-making, and recovery